- May 26, 2020

 Whether or not your income has been affected, it’s time for a Financial Health Check-Up to set yourself up for a greater year.

 Check everything, bills, credit cards, home loans, after-pay accounts, subscriptions, bank accounts.
 Write down all your ‘assets’ and liabilities’, and then you will know exactly about your current financial position.

 Do you have how much money you have coming in every month?
 If the answer is no, you need to find out your exact income – active and passive in total.

 Expense is more important than income, if you don’t track your spending, no matter how much you earn, you will find it struggle in the long term.
 There’re plenty of handy apps that can help you to understand where your money goes.

 Now you have a clear picture of what your finance truly looks like.

 You should set goals and create a budget, splitting up your goals into short-term and long-term.
 Another secret tip is that start treating your own finances like a business, which means profitable is the main goal, by means of taking inventory of your income and expenses, and then take a closer look at spending by category.

 Start an emergency fund

 The COVID-19 Pandemic makes us understand the importance of an emergency fund.
 Having extra savings for emergency use can definitely keep you out of financial panic and help you reduce your stress.
-Furthermore, if you cultivate the habit of saving money and make it as a non-negotiable monthly expense, just like your loan repayments, soon you will have more than enough.
+Furthermore, if you cultivate the habit of saving money and make it a non-negotiable monthly expense, just like your loan repayments, soon you will have more than enough.